fish-shell/fish-shell/doc_src/cmds/string-shorten.rst

 If **-l** or **--left** is given, remove text from the left on instead, so this prints the longest *suffix* of the string that fits.
 With **--no-newline**, this will take from the last line instead of the first.

+If **-q** or **--quiet** is given, ``string shorten`` only runs for the return value - if anything would be shortened, it returns 0, else 1.

 The default ellipsis is ``…``.
 If fish thinks your system is incapable because of your locale, it will use ``...`` instead.

+The return value is 0 if any shortening occured, 1 otherwise.

 ..
 END DESCRIPTION